In response to COVID-19, changes have been made to GP, nurse, and counsellor appointments and prescription medication services.

 - If you have an appointment currently booked, you should email email@example.com with your student ID number and cellphone details confirming if you would like to make your appointment virtual or face to face.

 - Both Kelburn and Pipitea Mauri Ora remain open, however access to the waiting rooms will be restricted to those who are advised they need to come to an in-person appointment.
 If you do not have a scheduled appointment, you will be turned away and told to call 04 463 5308 or email.

-- You are legally required to wear a mask within Mauri Ora.
+- You are strongly encourage to wear a mask within Mauri Ora.

 - If you are advised to come in, you must phone and let us know in advance if you have any symptoms—a cough, runny/blocked nose, sore throat, fever, or are newly breathless.

 - If you are concerned or feeling unwell, call 04 463 5308 or your usual GP if you are not enrolled at Student Health.

 - If you think you may have been in a location of concern, visit the Ministry of Health website and call Healthline on 0800 611 116.